CBAHI Accredited

 Special-needs dentistry

-Care for children with autism, Down syndrome, cerebral palsy, severe anxiety.
-Sensory accommodations, longer appointments, sedation/GA when indicated.
-Consultation with primary pediatrician/neurologist before treatment.
+Care for children with autism, Down syndrome, cerebral palsy, or severe anxiety.
+Sensory accommodations, longer appointments, parent-present visits, and consultation with the primary paediatrician/neurologist before treatment.
+When a case needs a hospital setting for safe completion of treatment, we coordinate referral to a paediatric hospital.

 Tips for parents — preparing your child